braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/filters.md

 nav_title: Filters
 article_title: Liquid Filters
 page_order: 3
-description: "Filters can be used to reformat static or dynamic content.
-This reference article covers the Liquid filters supported by Braze."
+description: "This reference page lists filters that can be used to reformat static or dynamic content."

 ---